-Moreover, there are two Open Access journals published in Algeria: IBScientific Magazine, a peer-reviewed magazine for public engagement of science, and the IBScientific Journal of Science, a specialized research periodical and both are established by IB Scientific Publishing.
+Moreover, there are 9 Open Access peer reviewed journals published in Algeria which are indexed in DOAJ: Journal of Fundamental and Applied Sciences, Journal of New Technology and Materials, LARHYSS Journal, E-BAHITH Review , Revue des Science Sociales, Mediterranean Journal of Modeling and Simulation, Annales du Patrimoine, Algerian Journal of Natural Products, and PhytoChem &BioSub Journal.
 Algerian researchers publish articles in international OA periodicals.
-For instance, there have been 28 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing model, and among them most viewed articles published by researchers from: Agro-Veterinary and Biology, Blida University.
+For instance, in 2013, there were 43 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing model, and among them most viewed articles published by researchers from: Agro-Veterinary and Biology, Blida University.
+The more recent statistics on articles published are not available at this moment.

-There are 36 Universities, 15 University centers, 10 research centers, 5 unities of research with 931 Research Laboratories in Algeria, (Zerari, 2011).
+There are 50 Universities, 20 University centers, 10 research centers, 20 écoles nationales supérieures, 10 écoles supérieures, 11 écoles normales supérieures et 2 annexes universitaires in Algeria as stated by the Ministry of High Education and Scientific Research.
 Universities provide access to Internet and digital libraries to faculty, staff and students.
 The scientific research and the technological development are managed by the Ministry of High Education and Scientific Research (Ministère de l’Enseignement Supérieur et de la Recherche Scientifique (MESRS)), through a national Research Administration, which has in charge the management of the National Research fund.

 The Algerian government is concerned with more vivid participation in the increasingly globalized knowledge economy and taking necessary steps in this direction.
 Rapid proliferation of professional periodicals and ICT infrastructure in the region helps the research and academic communities' to access information and knowledge freely or at a lower cost.
 The country’s Internet broadband capacity is expected to double by the end of this year due to the expansion of mobile Internet connectivity.
 Changes like these were enabled by many global efforts such as UNESCO through building digital libraries.

-According to the ITU (International Telecommunication Union), the Internet usage in Algeria has grown from 50,000 users in the year 2000 to about 4,700,000 million users in 2011.
-This implies that the current percentage of Algeria population (34,994,937 million) that now have access to the Internet either from public internet cafes, workplace or their homes is 13.4 percent.
+According to the ITU (International Telecommunication Union), the Internet usage in Algeria grew from 50,000 users in the year 2000 to about 4,700,000 million users in 2011 and has continued to grow since then.
+As of 2015 the percentage of Algeria population that now have access to the Internet either from public internet cafes, workplace or their homes is 38.2 percent.

 Lack of information on Open Access, the concept is new and not popularized enough thus implementation is not rapid, lack of clear institutional and national policy on Open Access, difficulty of securing long-term funding and getting commitments from more institutions to join the open access community.